 |WWTI-052||8.4.20 - 8.21.20||18||16 - 18||$4,500||APPLY NOW|

 This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!

 Are you ready to take a journey that will change your life?
 You won’t look at day-to-day drama the same way after you’ve conquered a high mountain ridge, made a boat obey your command in windswept waves or slept under the stars watching bats swoop overhead.
 Joining an Outward Bound expedition changes you.
 Your crew, your Instructor, your route and your adventures will have a profound and lasting impact on you as you rise to meet exhilarating natural challenges in some of the country’s wildest places.

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-Seek out beaches to sleep under the stars and get to know the fascinating natural and cultural history of the Pacific Northwest coast.
-Instructors will teach the teamwork and communication skills necessary to travel as a group of kayaks in a working waterway.
-Students may also have the opportunity to do a service project with a local land agency, hike to an island vista or comb the beaches.
+Students will paddle from island to island and get acquainted with the fascinating natural and cultural history of the Pacific Northwest coast.
+Instructors will teach students the technical skills, teamwork, and communication skills necessary to travel as a group in a working waterway.
+Students may also have the opportunity to do a service project with a local land agency, hike to an island vista, or just comb the beach.

 San Juan Islands, Washington